Foreign relations of Argentina

-This article deals with the diplomatic affairs, foreign policy and international relations of Argentina.
+This article deals with the diplomatic affairs, foreign policy and international relations of the Argentine Republic.
 At the political level, these matters are handled by the Ministry of Foreign Affairs, also known as the Cancillería, which answers to the President.
-The current Minister of Foreign Affairs, since September 2021, is Chancellor (es: Canciller) Santiago Cafiero.
+The current Minister of Foreign Affairs, since October 2024, is Chancellor (es: Canciller) Gerardo Werthein.

 History

 From isolation to nationhood

 Owing to its geographical remoteness, local authorities in what is today Argentina developed an early sense of autonomy.
 Based largely on economic needs, during colonial times their pragmatism led to a flourishing unofficial market in smuggled goods, out of the then-small port of Buenos Aires, in blatant contravention of the Spanish mercantilist laws.
 With the Enlightened despotism of the late-eighteenth-century Bourbon kings and the creation of the Viceroyalty of the Río de la Plata in 1776, trade increased as the political importance of the port-city of Buenos Aires soared.
 The urgency for a complete liberalization of commerce remained a powerful political cause for Criollos and Mestizos, further stimulated by the politically egalitarian and revolutionary ideals spread by the French and Anglo-American revolutions.
 Ultimately, the actual experience of successfully defending without Spanish aid the viceroyalty from a foreign invader during the 1806–1807 British invasions of the Río de la Plata, triggered a decisive quest for even greater autonomy from the colonial metropolis.

 Between 1808 and 1810, the Napoleonic French Empire openly invaded Spain, after deposing King Ferdinand VII and taking him prisoner.
 A Spanish resistance formed an emergency government, the Supreme Central and Governing Junta of the Kingdom in order to govern themselves and the Spanish Empire in the absence of Ferdinand VII.
 But, when the Supreme Central Junta dissolved itself on 29 January 1810, under extreme pressure from Napoleonic forces, most of the main cities of Spanish America refused to acknowledge its successor, a Regency Council, as the legitimate depositary of sovereignty.
 They proceed to name their own local juntas, as a means to exercise government in the absence of the prisoner king.

 On 25 May 1810, a Criollo-led cabildo abierto formally assumed the authority from Viceroy Baltasar Hidalgo de Cisneros.
 However, the ensuing United Provinces of South America (formed on the basis of the former Viceroyalty) declared itself independent on 9 July 1816, after Ferdinand VII was restored in 1815.
 During the Independence Wars no sovereign state recognized the United Provinces.